-I shared a brittle version of this candy not too long ago.
-(Check out the link for my Peanut Candy recipe.)
-After posting the brittle recipe, I received numerous requests for the chewier version, so here it is–finally.
-This recipe for Chewy Sesame Peanut candy is softer and more tender for those who don’t like hard candy or fear cracking a tooth on these delights.
-The Viet version of this candy, Keo Me Xung, is made with only sesame seeds.
+I received lots of requests for a Chewy Sesame Peanut Candy (Keo Me Dau Phong) recipe after sharing the brittle version not too long ago.
+(Check out the link for my Peanut Candy (Keo Dau Phong) recipe.)
+This wonderful confection, as the name indicates, is softer, chewy and more like a nougat.
+It’s perfect for those who don’t like hard candy or fear cracking a tooth on these sugary delights.
+The Viet version of this candy, Sesame Candy (Keo Me Xung), is made with only sesame seeds.
 I love the coupling of sesame seeds and peanuts and modified the traditional recipe.
-If you’d like to make an all sesame seeds version, just substitute the peanuts for sesame seeds.
+If you’d like to make an all sesame seeds version, just substitute the peanuts for more sesame seeds.
 The rest of the recipe is the same.
 Feel free to also use any combination of nuts you like.
 Enjoy!

 Stir the tapioca and water mixture before adding to the syrup as the contents tend to settle.
 Again, as with the lemon juice, pour the mixture quickly into the pan and then stir vigorously.
 The tapioca starch turns from opaque to translucent when it’s cooked.

 For faster cooling, place the candy in the refrigerator for 2 hours.

 Chewy Sesame Peanut Candy / Keo Me Dau Phong

 Add the tapioca starch to 1/3 cup water and stir until mixture is smooth.
 Set aside for now.

 Line a 9×6 inch pan with parchment paper.
 Drizzle vegetable oil into the pan and then use a brush to coat the paper with the oil.
 Sprinkle 1/4 cup sesame seeds into the pan.
 Tilt and gently shake the pan to distribute the sesame seeds making sure to cover the bottom of the pan completely.